How to Add Facebook Pixel to WordPress for Remarketing

 If you want to do the same, I’ll show you how to add Facebook Pixel to WordPress in a few simple steps.
 No coding needed.

-The Facebook Pixel is a tiny piece of code that tracks what people do on your website and Facebook ads.
-It notes visitors behavior, like the pages they see, the items they put in their cart, and even when they complete a purchase.
-This helps you know your audience better.
+The Facebook Pixel tracks what people do on your website and Facebook ads.
+It notes visitor behavior, like the pages they see, items added to a cart, and purchases.

 Note: There is no physical “Pixel” as such.
 Instead, it’s the process where Facebook collects data from your website to optimize your ads and serve them to the right audience.